Binscatter Regressions: Methods Overview and Implementation Details

+The binscatter (nonparametric) estimate used to construct the testing procedure is set by the options \texttt{testmodel(p s)} and \texttt{deriv(v)}, and the partitioning/binning scheme selected.
+If \texttt{testmodel(T)} or \texttt{testmodel()} is supplied, the default \texttt{testmodel(1 1)} is used unless the degree $p$ and smoothness $s$ selection is requested via the options \texttt{pselect()} and \texttt{sselect()} as described before.
+The option \texttt{nolink} can be used to specify if the test should be applied to the linear index directly.

-\subsection{Nonparametric shape testing}
+\subsection{Nonparametric Shape Testing}

-The second type of hypothesis tests implemented by the command \texttt{binsregtest} concern nonparametric testing of shape restrictions.
-For a choice of $v$, the null and alternative hypotheses of these hypothesis problems are:
+The second type of hypothesis tests implemented by the command \texttt{binstest} concern nonparametric testing of shape restrictions.
+For a choice of $v$, the null and alternative hypotheses of these testing problems are: